Thiago Seyboth Wild: 2023: Maiden doubles final, four Challenger titles, top 75 debut

 After two years of having poor results, in March, Wild reached the final of the Challenger in Santiago, losing to Hugo Dellien, and the following week, he won the Challenger in Vina del Mar, defeating top seed Hugo Gaston and returning to the top 230 in the singles rankings on 20 March 2023.

 He also reached the doubles final at the 2023 Chile Open partnering Matías Soto.
-As a result, he reached a new career career doubles ranking of No. 230 on 20 March 2023.
+As a result, he reached a new career best doubles ranking of No. 230 on 20 March 2023.

 In April, Wild won the Buenos Aires Challenger in singles and doubles.
 With that, he returned to the world top 200 in singles, and entered the world top 200 in doubles for the first time.

 In May, participating in the Piemonte Open, which is an ATP Challenger Tour 175 event, he reached the quarterfinals losing to the top seed and top-50 player, Argentine Sebastián Báez, in three sets.

 Ranked No. 172, Wild qualified for Roland Garros for the first time.
 He entered the tournament qualifications as one of the lowest ranked players.
 He won his three matches against Antoine Bellier, Ričardas Berankis and Dominik Koepfer losing only one set.

 He upset world No. 2 and second seed Daniil Medvedev in a five-set match to advance to the second round, earning the biggest win of his career.
 After the defeat, Medvedev said of Wild that "if he keeps playing like this, he will be among the top 30 in the world."
 Next he defeated former top 20 Guido Pella to move to the third round of a Major for the first time in his career.
 In the third round, facing the 27th seed Japanese Yoshihito Nishioka, Wild was leading two sets to 1, but succumbed to fatigue, being eliminated in 3 sets to 2.